 With regard to cultural events, one should mention classical music concerts, jazz festival, and various folk festivals.
 The basis of the cuisine consists of domestic Istrian food.
 Grapes, figs, asparagus, olives, and many other local delicacies rule the menus of local restaurants.
 The most famous culinary treasure is the truffle.

-Istria has its own high-quality wines – Merlot, Muscat, Malvasia, Pinot.
-Whether you choose your destinations on the basis of their natural, cultural, entertainment or culinary value – Porec is the place to visit.
+Istria has its high-quality wines – Merlot, Muscat, Malvasia, Pinot.
+Whether you choose your destinations based on their natural, cultural, entertainment or culinary value – Porec is the place to visit.

 Photos: The Croatian National Tourist Board